 Overview of the FHA Mortgage

 FHA loans are a good choice for possible home buyers who may have past credit problems.
 These loans also are a good option for first time buyers who do not have a large down payment available.
 FHA financing is backed by the the Federal Housing Administration.
 This is a key for the lender and the home buyer.
 It means that if the buyer does not pay the mortgage, the lender will be repaid by FHA.
 For the home buyer, this federal guarantee means a lower interest rate.
-In fact, interest rates on FHA mortgages can be even lower than market.
+In fact, FHA interest rates can be even lower than market.
 (Investopedia.com)

 Keep in mind that FHA itself does not underwrite the loans.
 Instead, the agency approves certain mortgage lenders to provide FHA loans.
 There are thousands of FHA-approved lenders across the US.
 There are probably several near you.
 Even if you do not have an FHA-approved lender in your community, you can nearly always find one online that can offer an FHA loan to you in your state.
 Compare conventional loans to FHA in a side by side analysis.